BrookJeynes/2020DigitalStudyGuide/README.md

 * <i>Criteria:
   * Symbolise and Explain
     * how application sub-systems, e.g. front end, back end, work together to constitute a solution
-    * How data compression, encryption and hashing are used in the storage and transfer of data</i>

 - - -